quanticedu/msba/README.md

-# R Foundation
+# Quantic MSBA

-This repository contains code files and resources for the course "R Foundation."
-The course covers the fundamentals of the R programming language and its applications.
+This repository contains code files and resources for Quantic Masters of Science in Business Analytics Program.

-# Course Overview

-The "R Foundation" course is designed to provide students with a solid foundation in R programming.
-It covers the following topics:

-MSBAR 1.01 Introduction to RStudio.

-MSBAR 1.02 Variables and Operators.

-MSBAR 1.03 Vectors and Lists.

-MSBAR 1.04 Dataframes and Matrices.

-MSBAR 1.05 Control Structures.

-MSBAR 1.06 Importing and Reading Data.

-MSBAR 1.07 Functions.

-MSBAR 1.08 Basic Visualizations.

 # Repository Structure